WildernessLabs/Documentation/docs/Meadow/Meadow.OS/Bluetooth/index.md

 The Meadow BLE server must be initialized with a `Definition` tree which includes a graph of the following three things:

 * **`Device`** - This is the Meadow device that hosts the BLE server.
-A BLE definition should include a `deviceName` property that provides a friendly name to identify the device.
+BLE definitions should include a `deviceName` property that provides a friendly name to identify the device.
-* **`Services`** - A service is a high-level group of accessible endpoints points, identified by a _UUID_ that define a particular "feature" that can be interacted with in BLE.
-There are a number of pre-defined services such as _Battery_, _Blood Pressure_, and _Device Information_ that have known UUIDs, but you can also define your own, custom services.
+* **`Services`** - A service is a high-level group of accessible endpoints, identified by a _UUID_ that define a particular "feature" that can be interacted with in BLE.
+There are a number of predefined services such as _Battery_, _Blood Pressure_, and _Device Information_ that have known UUIDs, but you can also define your own, custom services.
 * **`Characteristics`** - These are properties within a given service (also identified by a UUID) exposed as data endpoints that can be read from, and optionally, written to, by clients.
 As with Services, there are known characteristics such as _Apparent Wind Speed_, or _Humidity_, but again, you can also define your own custom characteristics.

 ### Important Note about Known Services and Characteristics